aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/samples/rain/README.md

 also be easily invoked by template developers before deployment, to catch errors early.

+## WARNING

+The type configuration for the sample is set to WARN on failures.
+If you change that to FAIL, this sample will cause any subsequent CloudFormation deployments in your account to fail if they are not compliant with the checks in `compliance.yaml`.
+Don't deploy this in a production account, and be sure to clean up resources using the `destroy.sh` script when you are done evaluating the solution.

 ## Pre-requisites

 Make sure you have activated the public resource type `AwsCommunity::DynamoDB::Item`